-- Child includes everyone under the age of 18 years old - All staff refers to all those staff working for or on behalf of the school, full time or part time, permanent or temporary, in either a paid or voluntary capacity.

-- Parent refers to birth parents and other adults in a parenting role, for example step parents, foster carers, and adoptive parents, any other person(s) who have legal parental responsibility for a child. - Governing Body refers to all forms of governance within a multi academy trust, academy or maintained school - Safeguarding and promoting the welfare of children refers to the process of protecting children from maltreatment, preventing the impairment of health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes. - Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm.
+- Child includes everyone under the age of 18 years old - All staff refers to all those staff working for or on behalf of the school, full time or part time, permanent or temporary, in either a paid or voluntary capacity. - Parent refers to birth parents and other adults in a parenting role, for example step parents, foster carers, and adoptive parents, any other person(s) who have legal parental responsibility for a child. - Governing Body refers to all forms of governance within a multi academy trust, academy, independent or maintained school - Safeguarding and promoting the welfare of children refers to the process of protecting children from maltreatment, preventing the impairment of health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes. - Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm. - Children in Need refers to a child who is unlikely to achieve or maintain a reasonable level of health and development, or whose health and development is likely to be significantly or further impaired, without the provision of services, or a child who is disabled.
+Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.

-1.4 Acronyms used in this policy:
+1.4 Acronyms used in this policy

-- DSL -Designated Safeguarding Lead
+DSL - Designated Safeguarding Lead

-- DDSL Deputy Designated Safeguarding Lead
+DDSL - Deputy Designated Safeguarding Lead

-- MARU Multi Agency Referral Unit
+MARU - Multi Agency Referral Unit

-- CSE Child Sexual Exploitation
+CSE - Child Sexual Exploitation

-- FGM Female Genital Mutilation
+FGM - Female Genital Mutilation

-- KCSIE Keeping Children Safe in Education (Revised September 5th 2016)
+KCSIE - Keeping Children Safe in Education (Revised September 3rd 2018)

-- CIOS SCB Cornwall Isles of Scilly Safeguarding Children Board
+SCP - Safeguarding Children's Partnership

-- LADO Local Authority Designated Officer
+LADO - Local Authority Designated Officer

+CIC - Children in Care

+CIOS - Cornwall and Isles of Scilly

+SEND - Special Educational Needs and Disability

-1.5 Key Documents:
+1.5 Key Documents